mrboomer/vuecharged-template/README.md

 I would encourage you to [read this article](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) by Dan Abramov to help you better understand the distinction between container and presentational components.

 You can automatically create container components from the command line by running `npm run generate container`, and create presentational components with `npm run generate presentational`.

+### `./src/helpers`

+Keep all of your app specific helper files here.
+This is where you add functions that help you solve specific tasks that are usually reoccurring.

 ### `./src/router/routes.js`